MateuszZalewski0311/wf-RoomPlanner/README.md

-#RoomPlanner
+# RoomPlanner
 This is a RoomPlanner app.

-#Initial commit
+Adding - done
-Adding and selecting furniture both by clicking and using list.
+Selecting furniture both by clicking and using list - done Deleting - done
-Deleting - TODO
 Moving - TODO
 Rotating - TODO
+Save/Load - TODO
+Localization - TODO